 Atrioventricular nodal reentry tachycardia (AVNRT)

-- Electrocardiogram (ECG) to measure the electrical activity of your heart and measure the timing and duration of each heartbeat
+- Electrocardiogram (ECG) to measure the electrical activity of the heart and measure the timing and duration of each heartbeat

-- Echocardiogram, which uses sound waves to produce images of your heart's size, structure and motion
+- Echocardiogram, which uses sound waves to produce images of the heart's size, structure and motion

-Your doctor might also try to trigger an episode with other tests, which may include:
+Your health care provider might also try to trigger an episode with other tests, which may include: